-With proper maintenance, your air conditioner will provide worry-free cooling for years.
-But, similar to any other machine in your house, it will at some point need to be replaced.
-Knowing when to replace it is important to skip expensive repairs, expensive electrical bills and interruptions to your comfort.
+With adequate maintenance, your air conditioner will deliver worry-free service for a long time.
+But, like any other machine in your house, it will ultimately need to be replaced.
+Knowing when to install a new one is important to avoid expensive repairs, costly electrical bills and interrupted comfort.

-When it comes to keeping cool and your house’s energy efficiency, our Air Houston Mechanical LLC professionals are looking out for your best interests.
-There’s a lot that goes into determining when your air conditioner requires replacement.
-Here are a few things you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it includes being cool and your residence’s energy efficiency, our Air Houston Mechanical LLC pros have your best interests at the forefront.
+There’s a lot that goes into figuring out when your air conditioner requires replacement.
+Here are a couple of aspects you should consider when you’re thinking about replacing your 15-year-old air conditioner.

-In most instances, the Department of Energy says many air conditioners work for 15–20 years.
+Most of the time, the Department of Energy says the majority of air conditioners work for 15–20 years.
 If yours is 15 years old, it’s well past the center point.
-It’s recommended to start planning for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for a replacement.
+It’s wise to get started prepping for air conditioning installation before it wears out so you aren’t sweating while you’re waiting for installation.

 How trustworthy is your air conditioner?
-Does it cool well, even on the toastiest days?
-Or is it regularly breaking down?
-When your air conditioner becomes less trustworthy it’s time to begin preparing to get an upgraded one.
+Does it cool well, even on the warmest days?
+Or is it frequently breaking down?
+When your air conditioner is less reliable it’s time to begin thinking about getting an upgraded one.

-Over your air conditioner’s life span, it’s expected for it to need a few small repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s smarter to just replace it.
+Over your air conditioner’s lifetime, it’s normal for it to need a few little repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just get a new one.

-Every air conditioner comes with a SEER rating, which ranks how proficiently it uses electricity to make chilled air.
-If your air conditioner was installed in 2006, it will be at minimum 13 SEER to meet federal rules.
+Every air conditioner has a SEER rating, which rates how well it uses electricity to make cooling.
+If your air conditioner was installed in 2006, it will be at least 13 SEER per federal mandates.
 However, your air conditioner becomes inefficient as it wears out.

-Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are often pricier but may pay for themselves over time through increased energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.
+As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are typically costlier but could pay for themselves over the years through more energy savings.
+And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

-Are you comfy when your air conditioner is working?
+Are you comfortable when your air conditioner is on?
 Or are you constantly dialing down the temperature to keep cool?
-An old air conditioner could have problems keeping your residence cool because of lower efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of running at full blast continuously, these air conditioners operate at multiple speeds to adapt your comfort.
+An older air conditioner may struggle to keep your home comfortable as a result of decreased efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of running at full blast constantly, these air conditioners work at multiple speeds to adapt your comfort.

-Your air conditioner should deliver cooling you can feel, not hear.
-If noise is a concern, call us about installing a variable-speed air conditioner.
-Many of these air conditioners operate at a sound level that’s like an everyday conversation.
+Your air conditioner should provide cooling you can feel, not hear.
+If noise is a concern, call us about upgrading to a variable-speed air conditioner.
+Many of these air conditioners cool at a sound level that’s like an everyday conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a wise approach to stay on top of energy efficiency, with very little effort required from you.
-And, depending on the rebates available by your utility company, you might be able to get a free smart thermostat or get one for very little.
-The majority of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or gone and adjust settings as necessary.
+Getting a smart thermostat is a smart approach to stay on top of energy efficiency, with not much effort necessary from you.
+And, depending on the rebates provided by your utility company, you could be able to get a free smart thermostat or get one for very little.
+The majority of these thermostats can learn from your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or away and alter temps accordingly.

 If you have an older air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.
+Getting a new air conditioner is a smart way to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it potentially uses Freon®.
-Also known as R-22 refrigerant, Freon is no longer being produced as a result of its bad effects on the ozone layer.
-You can see if your air conditioner has R-22 by looking at the sticker on the outside unit, which will show the refrigerant style.
+If your air conditioner was installed before 2010, it potentially relies on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being made as a result of its damaging effects on the ozone layer.
+You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will include the refrigerant style.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever has a refrigerant leak, fixing the problem will be pricey.
-That’s because Freon is only available in decreased, recycled amounts.
+If your air conditioner is operating fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, fixing the problem will be pricey.
+That’s since Freon is only available in reduced, recycled amounts.

-Newer air conditioners run on Puron®, or R-410A.
-But you can’t just use Puron in a Freon air conditioner, as pressure requirements are different.
+Newer air conditioners have Puron®, or R-410A.
+But you can’t just add Puron in a Freon air conditioner, since pressure requirements are different.

-If you’re still deciding whether you should replace your 15-year-old air conditioner now, consider this.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner soon, consider this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really accumulate as time passes.
+And those savings can really add up over time.

-We realize that air conditioner cost is your first question.
-That’s why collaborating with Air Houston Mechanical LLC for air conditioning installation in Huffman and surrounding areas is stress-free and affordable.
-Our professionals will help you find the right model for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+We realize that air conditioner cost is your number one question.
+That’s why partnering with Air Houston Mechanical LLC for air conditioning installation in Huffman and surrounding areas is easy and affordable.
+Our pros will help you select the right solution for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.